tremby/mpn/README.md

 Description
 -----------

-MPNotifier is a lightweight client for `MPD <http://www.musicpd.org>`_ displaying a popup notification each time a new song is played by the server.
-This kind of notification is usual for most of graphical MPD clients but if you prefer to use a text-mode client like ncmpc, you need to use a third-party tool like MPNotifier.
+MPNotifier is a lightweight client for [MPD](http://www.musicpd.org) displaying a popup notification each time a new song is played by the server.
+This kind of notification is usual for most graphical MPD clients but if you prefer to use a text-mode client like ncmpc or pms, you need to use separate tool like MPNotifier.

 This version is a fork by Bart Nagel.